MurphyPone/murphypone.github.io/src/content/voyager.md

 What, you didn't think Europa looked cool?

 Recall that in our system, $k$ inputs result in $n$ output bits where $n > k$.  $R=k/n$ is the rate of our correcting code, and for some arbitrary transmission budget we have $E_b$ joules/bit for the unencoded $k$ bits of data which is spread over more $n$ _encoded_ bits.
-This relationship can be expressed as $E_c = RE_b$, where $E_c$ is understood as the "energy per coded bit," and necessarily $E_c < E_b$ meaning that unencoded transmission performs better in terms of energy, but we risk error by ommitting the encoding process.
+This relationship can be expressed as $E_c = RE_b$, where $E_c$ is understood as the "energy per coded bit," and necessarily $E_c < E_b$ meaning that unencoded transmission performs better in terms of energy, but we risk error by omitting the encoding process.

 At the receiver, the detected coded bits are passed to the decoder to attempt to correct errors.
 In order to be of any use to us, the value of the code must be strong enough so that the bits received can compensate for the lower energy per bit in the channel.

 ### Reptition Code

 For a repetition code with a transmission rate of 1 bit/second, we must send $n$ coded bits/second and with $n$ times as many bits to send, there is still a constant amount of power shared by all bits: $E_c = E_b/n$.
-Thus there is less energy available for each bit to convery information, and the probability of error is
+Thus there is less energy available for each bit to convey information, and the probability of error is

 $$
 Q(\sqrt{2E_c/N_0}) = Q(\sqrt{2E_b/nN_0})